WarStalkeR/FFU-BR/README.md

 `syncinveffects` - synchronizes inventory effects for all COs in inventory with effects.
 Mostly usable in cases, when mod adds inventory effects to existing inventories, which are necessary for various condition triggers.

+## Objects Mapping and Removal
+Modification or removal of some items, might require lots of manual patching for existing ship templates and potentially starting new game (or at least pruning existing entities).
+In order to avoid it, features that allow objects mapping and removal were implemented.
+Configurable via `mod_info.json` file only.

+**Existing Entries Removal**: Works similar to exclusion paths, except removes items based on type and identifier.
+By adding `"removeIds": {"cooverlays": ["OutfitEVA03", "OutfitEVA03Off", "OutfitEVA03Dmg"]}` will allow to remove specified identifiers from `cooverlays` and free them for full implementation as complete condition owners for example.
+This routine runs before JSON objects are processed, thus prevents identifiers pollution.

+**Missing Locked Sub-COs**: Just adding any CO to the `mod_info.json` as `"changesMap": {"OutfitEVA01": {}}` or as `"changesMap": {"OutfitEVA01": null}` will make feature add any missing built-in locked sub-COs (only inventory defined that way) for every `OutfitEVA01` in the save game and in ship template (ship templates updated on start, saved COs only during loading process, whilst keeping original files intact - everything is done in the memory).

+**Sub-COs Replacement Mapping**: By using code like this `"changesMap": {"OutfitEVA01": {"PocketClipPoint01":
+"PocketEVAClipPoint02", "PocketEVABatt01": "PocketEVABatt02"}}` feature will replace existing `PocketClipPoint01`
+with `PocketEVAClipPoint02` and `PocketEVABatt01` with `PocketEVABatt02` for every `OutfitEVA01` in the save game
+and in ship template, without affecting inventory contents and their states.

+**Existing COs Conditions Sync**: By using code `"changesMap": {"OutfitEVA01": {"*sync_conds": null}}` or `"changesMap": {"OutfitEVA01": {"*sync_conds": ""}}` will add missing conditions from the template to the existing saved `OutfitEVA01` CO.
+If your intention is to add only specific conditions to existing saved COs from the template, then syntax `"*sync_conds": "IsCondA|StatNewParam"` should be used - this will make feature add only conditions `IsCondA` and `StatNewParam` from the template to the CO in save game and template.
+Using `"*sync_conds":
+"!IsCondA|StatNewParam"` with `!` at start will work in inverse: all new condition except `IsCondA` and `StatNewParam` will be added from the template to the CO in save game and template.

+**Existing COs Conditions Update**: By using code `"changesMap": {"OutfitEVA01": {"*sync_stats": null}}` or `"changesMap": {"OutfitEVA01": {"*sync_stats": ""}}` will fetch all existing condition values from CO templates and overwrite them in saved COs.
+Do note that such approach is extremely dangerous, as some conditions are dynamic and changing them in such way might break game logic (or game itself).
+Instead, use precise approach `"*sync_stats":
+"StatBasePrice|StatDamageMax"` to update only conditions you know that are static.
+As with command above, using `!` at start will make it work in inverse, but this approach is dangerous as well.

+**Precision Mapped Entries Removal**: Since all parameters in `changesMap` are additive, option to remove various entries and sub-entries was implemented.
+To remove specific sub-entry, use code `"changesMap": {"OutfitEVA01":
+{"EntryName": "~"}}` and to remove entire entry use code `"changesMap": {"OutfitEVA01": {"~": "~"}}`.
+In addition, if you're using `{"~": "~", "SomeCO" : "NewCO"}` it pretty much wipes previous mapped changes for that CO, whist filling with your mapped data only (of course - depending on mod order and what loads after your mod).
+If the `SyncLogging` is set to `ModdedDump` or above, the compiled `changesMap` will be shown in the logs.

 # Modding API Examples
 In addition to implementation of synchronized loading, this mod improves quality of modding itself and releases from burden of copying entire code blocks just to overwrite a couple of parameters.